taroushirani/pnew/README.md

 1. "MSVC v140" contains the toolkit of Microsoft Visual C++ 14.0, but it lacks MSBuild.exe.
 2. "MSVC v142" contains MSBuild.exe.
-3. The latest version of Windows 10 SDK which Microsoft Visual C++ 14.0 on Windows 10 can handle is 10.0.14393.0.
+3. The latest version of Windows 10 SDK which Microsoft Visual C++ 14.0 on Windows 10 can handle is 10.0.14393.0(for detail, please see [VS: Do not select a Windows SDK too high for current VS version (!2388) · Merge Requests · CMake / CMake · GitLab](https://gitlab.kitware.com/cmake/cmake/-/merge_requests/2388)).
+.
 You can download it from [Windows SDK archive](https://developer.microsoft.com/windows/downloads/sdk-archive/), but it lacks rc.exe.
 4. The latest Windows 10 SDK(10.0.18362.0) contains rc.exe.

 *Please be sure to check "MSVC v142", "Windows 10 SDK", "CMake", "MSVC v140" when you install "Visual Studio Build Tools".*